 Deviations between the determined values and the actual values may be significant.
-The determined values are there-
+The determined values are therefore not suitable for creating or comparing energy billing, for example.

 When replacing the PCB, the values for energy consumption, energy yields and efficiencies are reset in the heat pump's control panel.